 Ms. Lamour was born and raised in Haiti; she came to the U.S. in the early 1970’s to further her education.
 After earning a Bachelor of Science degree in Clinical Chemistry from the College of Staten Island, CUNY, she had a successful career of over 30 years as a Laboratory Technologist and recently retired from her position as Chief Technologist of the Special Chemistry Laboratory at the New York Presbyterian Hospital/Columbia University Medical Center.

-Mr. Carroll is a Managing Director at Morgan Stanley where he heads a team that works with a small and select number of ultra-high net worth families and individuals, delivering comprehensive wealth management solutions.
-Prior to Morgan Stanley, he worked for 13 years at Goldman Sachs as a Private Wealth Advisor and 5 years at PriceWaterhouseCoopers as a CPA.
+Mr. Carroll is a Managing Director at Morgan Stanley.
+Prior to Morgan Stanley, he worked for over 12 years at Goldman Sachs as a Private Wealth Advisor and 5 years at PriceWaterhouseCoopers as a CPA.
 He obtained his undergraduate degree summa cum laude from Notre Dame and MBA from the Wharton School of Business at the University of Pennsylvania.
 In addition to NOVA, Mr. Carroll is actively involved in a number of other charities.
 His industry contacts, educational and professional distinctions, and outreach work bring a wealth of strategic ideas and new perspectives to NOVA Hope for Haiti.

 Mr. Guarderas has been President of Direct Market Designs, a marketing execution company supporting Fortune 100 companies’ corporate communications since 2007.
 His company develops and protects corporate brands through various forms of direct marketing.
 Prior to his current role, Mr. Guarderas spent a number of years in Finance, including roles as CFO and in investment banking as well as mergers and acquisitions.
 As a multi-linguist, he has lived around the world including Brazil.
 He earned his undergraduate degree from SUNY Buffalo and his MBA from New York University.